 Instead of attempting to locate paradise (concept of perfection), I can strive to build it in my own backyard.

 My definition of paradise is an environment that promotes balance, engages me, and anticipates every need.
 Frankly, it’s attainable — I am quite capable of creating this nirvana.

 You might be thinking: “Easy for you to say.
 You are an architect.”
 Well, having done it for myself, I know I can help others.
 That’s why I started AllaDIYally.
 My main goal is to give people tools when it comes to building their personal heaven right where they are — in their own backyard.

 Clearly, DIYers are achieving fulfillment by putting themselves in control.
 A survey conducted by The Home Depot determined that 64% of 1,000 buyers, who had purchased a home in the past year, are ready to tackle a remodeling project without any assistance!

 However, if a design question does come up, as architect on demand, I am here.
-For $10 you can buy how-to e-book DIY Like an Architect: 11-step method, read it, and build a paradise in your own backyard, metaphorically speaking.
+Also, you can download a free how-to e-book DIY Like an Architect: 11-step method, read it, and build a paradise in your own backyard, metaphorically speaking.
 The initial consultation is free of charge.
 No need to search far and wide.